U.S. Department of State Seal

 • U.S.-Russian dual nationals who return to Russia on a “Repatriation Certificate” are only permitted to enter Russia and will not be permitted to depart Russia until they obtain a valid Russian passport.

-Crimea: Follow the guidance in the Travel Advisory for Ukraine and do not travel to the Crimean Peninsula.
+Crimea: Follow the guidance in the Department’s Travel Advisory for Ukraine and do not travel to the Crimean Peninsula.

 Documentary Requirements for obtaining a Russian visa: Consult with the Embassy of the Russian Federation for detailed explanations of documentary requirements.

-HIV/AIDS Entry Restrictions: Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Russia.
+HIV/AIDS Entry Restrictions: Some HIV/AIDS entry restrictions exist for visitors to, and foreign residents of, Russia.
 Applicants for longer-term tourist and work visas or residence permits are required to undergo an HIV/AIDS test.

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.